lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 whether it represents current state, historical state, configuration state, or measurement results, is defined by the attestation technology, the appraisal policy, and the Verifier or Relying Party processing rules.

-The processing of CSRs containing attestation statements is detailed in
-{{I-D.ietf-lamps-csr-attestation}}.
-Importantly, certificates issued based on this process do not contain the nonce, as specified in
-{{I-D.ietf-lamps-csr-attestation}}.

 Using nonces causes the Relying Party to create state for outstanding freshness challenges.
 This state increases the attack surface for denial-of-service